Paying your energy bills: help is at hand

 3 min read

 If you think that paying your energy bill may be a problem, there is help.
 Aside from contacting your supplier – which according to regulator Ofgem is obliged to help you where it can – there are government schemes available that you may be eligible for to get a discount or grant to contribute to your energy costs.
-Here are the main ones – and the criteria and deadlines you need to know about.

 Winter Fuel Payment

-The Winter Fuel Payment could give you between £100 and £300 in winter to help cover the cost of your heating bills.
+The Winter Fuel Payment could give you between £250 and £600 in winter to help cover the cost of your heating bills.

-To qualify your date of birth must be on or before 26 September 1955 and you also need to have lived in the UK for at least one day of the ‘qualifying week’ – this year that’s between 20th and 26th September 2021.
+To qualify your date of birth must be on or before 25 September 1957 and you also need to have lived in the UK for at least one day of the ‘qualifying week’ – this year that’s between 18th and 24th September 2023.

-• You get the State Pension; or
+• You get the State Pension

 • You get another social security benefit (but not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).

 If you get neither of these, you’ll need to make a claim for the payment.
-For winter 2021/2022 you need to have done this by the end of March 2022.

 Cold Weather Payment